Butler National Golf Club: Course

 Butler National is a relatively flat, tree-lined course, requiring solid golf shots to shoot a good score.
 The Fazio design is penal and rewards successful positioning and shot shaping.
 A right to left ball flight is preferable as there are more dog leg lefts than rights.
 Water hazards will frequently come into play as do the deep faced bunkers.
 There are approximately 40 sand bunkers.

 The Butler (back) tees play 7523 yd, with a course rating of 78.1 and slope rating of 155.

 In the fall of 2004, all of the greens were converted to an A-1 Bent grass and the sand to tour grade signature.
 The greens are fast, but the difficulty comes in reading the greens as they are very subtle.

 Membership policy

-Butler National Golf Club is one of four all-male golf courses in the Chicago area, which is subject to criticism.
+Butler National Golf Club is one of four all-male golf courses in the Chicago area.
 Butler has not hosted a PGA or USGA tournament since 1990 due to their admissions policy, most notably missing the opportunity to host the US Open.